-Some rights-of-way and industrial areas are managed for elimination of all weeds, while other areas are managed to promote specific types of plant cover.
-Each manager establishes objectives and programs to reflect the types of vegetation, climatic conditions, budget, available equipment, and local public perception of acceptable management.
-Vegetation control requires a variety of methods.
+Some rights-of-way areas are managed for elimination of all weeds, while other areas are managed to promote specific types of plant cover.
+Each right-of-way manager establishes objectives and programs to reflect the types of vegetation, climatic conditions, budget, available equipment, and local public perception of acceptable management.
+Rights-of-way vegetation control requires a variety of methods.
 Each control method has advantages and disadvantages, and no single method can address all weed control problems.
 The most cost-effective program with the least environmental disturbance can be achieved through integration of control methods.